 Photo Credit: Joo Min Ho/Netflix

-The first season of Netflix's Altered Carbon is out February 2.
+Netflix's Altered Carbon, with a first season of 10 episodes, is out February 2.

 Disclosure: Netflix sponsored the correspondent’s travel and accommodation for the duration of the event.